stackabletech/opa-operator/deploy/helm/opa-operator/README.md

 - Install [Helm](https://helm.sh/docs/intro/install/)

-## Install the Stackable Operator for OpenPolicyAgent
+## Install the Stackable Operator for OPA

 ```bash
 # From the root of the operator repository